 #4: Walnut Wall Station with Mason Jar Treat Holder and Leash Hook

-You grab the leash off the floor again — it’s tangled around your Golden’s water bowl, the treats bag is somewhere under the couch, and your dog is spinning in circles at the door.
+I reached over to grab my dogs’ leashes off the floor, and realized they were tangled up in my Golden’s water bowl, the treats bag was under the couch, and my dog was spinning in circles at the door.
 Every.
 Single.
 Morning.

-This wall station fixes all of that in one spot.
+This wall station fixes that problem in one spot.

 Prep Time: 30 minutes | Active Project Time: 2–3 hours | Difficulty Level: Beginner-Friendly